-"Greenlane Biogas Europe B.V." means the entity established by the Company in The Netherlands on June 4, 2021;
+"Greenlane Renewables Europe B.V.", formerly Greenlane Biogas Europe B.V. means the entity established by the Company in The Netherlands on June 4, 2021;

 "Greenlane Biogas Netherlands Holding B.V." means the entity established by the Company in The Netherlands on December 1, 2021;